mtlynch/mtlynch.io/content/retrospectives/2024/02/index.md

 ## I accidentally hoarded TinyPilot's release process

 When I sold the first few TinyPilot devices, I couldn't duplicate microSDs correctly on my development machine.
-I prepared each customer's device one-by-one by flashing Linux onto a microSD, then running the TinyPilot install script manually on each device.
+Instead, I provisioned each customer's microSD one by one by flashing Linux onto a microSD, then running the TinyPilot install script manually on each device.

 Since then, I've learned a lot more about the process of releasing software for a hardware device.
 Our release process has become more mature with more extensive testing, better reproducibility, and additional automation.